mrdcvlsc/analyse-pgn/README.md

 - the total counts of brilliant, excellent, good, average, mistake, blunder, and missed moves in the pgn game.
 - it will also provide a percentage representing the accuracy of moves a color played through out the whole game.

-### the resulting Analyzed pgn is recomended ton be loaded on chess gui's like [Chess Arena](http://www.playwitharena.de/) for better visualization.
+### the resulting Analyzed pgn is recomended to be loaded on chess gui's like [Chess Arena](http://www.playwitharena.de/) for better visualization.

 ---------------------------